 - Silk v.
 Feldman (2012).
 If communications to the membership are defamatory on their face, an anti-SLAPP motion can be denied.

 - Rogo v.
 Gottlieb (2016).
-The court determined that a letter to the membership by the association's attorney was sent with malice toward an owner.
-(Unpublished)
+Letter to the membership by the association's attorney was sent with malice toward an owner.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.